 The strong form goes beyond disclosure in the patent specification to require - like the first of the new provisions being considered in Belgium - that patent applicants comply with the CBD's ABS provisions.
-One way to implement this is to require applicants to submit official documentation from provider countries proving that genetic resources and - where appropriate - associated TK were acquired in accordance with the ABS regulations including conformity with such obligations as prior informed consent and benefit sharing.
-Applications unaccompanied by such documentation would automatically be returned to the applicants for re-submission with the relevant documentation.
+One way to implement this is to require applicants to submit official documentation from provider countries proving that genetic resources and - where appropriate associated TK were acquired in accordance with the ABS regulations including conformity with such obligations as prior informed consent and benefit sharing.
+Applications unaccompanied by such documentation would automatically be returned to the applicants for resubmission with the relevant documentation.
 The Bonn Guidelines refer to "a legally recognized certification of origin system as evidence of prior informed consent and mutually agreed terms".
-The idea here is that if provider countries were to agree on some common requirements and procedures, standardised certificates of origin could be used which all national and regional patent offices would recognise.70
+The idea here is that if provider countries were to agree on some common requirements and procedures, standardised certificates of origin could be used which all national and regional patent offices would recognise.75 feasible and desirable?
+Third, could disclosure of origin work in practice?
+In other words, is it actually a good idea anyway?

 Three questions arise here.
 First, is compulsory disclosure of origin incompatible with TRIPS?
-Second, if it is, is an amendment of TRIPS to incorporate it feasible and desirable?
-Third, could disclosure of origin work in practice?
-In other words, is it actually a good idea anyway?
+Second, if it is, is an amendment of TRIPS to incorporate it